 For any EFL reader believing that only RP is correct or respectable, the meaning would be clear.

 John’s Longman Pronunciation Dictionary includes various alternative pronunciations, but the RP/non-RP frontier is clearly signposted.
 The section sign § marks out “Pronunciations widespread in England among educated speakers, but which are nevertheless judged to fall outside RP” (xix).
 Examples include the LOT vowel in one and BATH=TRAP.
-Such pronunciations are widespread, they’re educated, and today they can be heard from public schoolboys and BBC newsreaders; but instead of being included within standard variation, à la GenAm, they were “judged to fall outside”.
+Such pronunciations are widespread, they’re educated, and today they can be heard from public schoolboys and BBC newsreaders; but instead of being included within standard variation, à la GenAm, in LPD they are “judged to fall outside”.

 The RP ethos pretty much guaranteed its own demise.
 Since the period around 1962, universities were filled more and more with students who felt no pressure to adopt RP, including linguists and phoneticians who would go on to become authorities on English and its pronunciation.
-The RP ethos alienated many of them, giving them the impression that they “fell outside”, even if they were close to the frontier.
+The RP ethos alienated many of them, giving them the impression that they “fell outside” –even if they were close to the frontier.
 I’ve often heard, with varying degrees of defensiveness, the kind of sentiment expressed in this lecture by Professor Jennifer Jenkins: as soon as she reaches the topic of RP (5:04) she feels obliged to say that she couldn’t call herself a speaker of it.
-This would have mystified any non-natives in her audience who may have thought (quite rightly) that she sounds very much like a BBC newsreader.
+This would surely have mystified any non-natives in her audience who thought (quite rightly) that she sounds very much like a BBC newsreader.

 What I value so much in Alan Cruttenden’s Pronunciation and in the diamond mine of Jack Windsor Lewis’s blog is their “General” approach to teaching – ecumenical, incorporating diverse accents and acknowledging that many of the differences are of little consequence.
 It’s a shift from a fall-outside to a fall-within approach, and it’s less likely to engender among native speakers the conviction that “I couldn’t call myself a speaker”.
 This kind of approach encourages teachers to prioritize: we need to emphasize core contrasts like FLEECE≠KIT and TRAP≠STRUT, while details like BATH~TRAP and STRUT~commA are less important variables (unless, as in the case of actors, a specific accent has to be taught).